panacotar/blog/_posts/2025-07-07-5-simple-steps-to-a-lean-docker-image.md

 ### 2. Base Image

+This has a major impact on the size of the final image.
-For each framework there are different image tags to use.
-Go for the leaner images.
+The main frameworks offer different image tags to use.
+Go for the leaner images, as you can save on storage, but this may come with a caveat.

-For node, use `alpine` instead of the `latest`.
+For Node, use `alpine` instead of the `latest`.
-It is sought after for its minimal size and its smaller vulnerability count.
-This will suffice for smaller projects.
-Alpine is not officially supported by the Node team.
-You can find a list of unofficial-builds for Node [here](https://github.com/nodejs/unofficial-builds/).
+Alpine-based images are sought after for their minimal size and smaller vulnerability count.
+They are not officially supported by the Node team though.
+See the list of [unofficial-builds](https://github.com/nodejs/unofficial-builds/) for Node.
 Alpine project uses [musl](https://www.musl-libc.org/) for the C standard library implementation, whereas Debian’s Node.js tags (for instance `bullseye` or `slim`) rely on the `glibc` implementation.
+This will suffice for smaller projects, but might occasionally cause compatibility issues with dependencies that include native code.

 I downloaded some common Node image tags to compare them:
 ```